Army sergeant charged with assault after video shows him accosting, shoving Black man

 According to Shirell Johnson, who posted the video, the incident happened in a subdivision of The Summit, which has a Columbia address but is technically outside the city's limits.
 The video does not show what started the conflict.
 Johnson did not immediately respond to a message from The Associated Press seeking further details.

-The recording begins with Pentland, a U.S. Army staff sergeant, asking the Black man what he's doing in the area.
+The recording begins with Pentland, a U.S. Army sergeant first class, asking the Black man what he's doing in the area.
 The Black man says he was simply walking and not bothering anyone.

 Throughout the three-minute video, Pentland continuously demands that the other man leave the neighborhood, getting in his face and, at one point, pushing the man, who almost falls to the ground.